Killing of Latasha Harlins: Soon Ja Du and Empire Liquor Market

-Shortly before 10:00 a.m. on Saturday, March 16, Harlins entered the store.
-Du observed Harlins putting a $1.79 bottle of orange juice in her backpack.
-Du concluded Harlins was attempting to steal, and did not see the money Harlins held in her hand.
-Du claimed that she had asked Harlins if she intended to pay for the orange juice, and that Harlins had responded, "What orange juice?"
-Two eyewitnesses—9-year-old Ismail Ali and his 13-year-old sister Lakeshia Combs—disputed that claim, saying that Du immediately accused Harlins of trying to steal, and that Harlins had replied that she intended to pay for the orange juice.
+On the morning of Saturday, March 16, 1991, Soon Ja Du was working behind the counter while her husband slept outside in a delivery van parked in front of the store.
+The store was a short walk from Harlins home.
+Shortly before 10:00 a.m., Harlins entered the market and placed a $1.79 bottle of orange juice in an outside pocket of her backpack.
+Du concluded that Harlins was attempting to shoplift and failed to notice the $2.00 cash Harlins held openly in her hand.
+Du later told police that she asked Harlins if she intended to pay, to which Harlins had replied "What orange juice?"
+However, two child eyewitnesses disputed this, testifying at trial that Du immediately accused Harlins of stealing, and that Harlins had stated she intended to pay.

-After speaking with the two eyewitnesses present and viewing a videotape of the incident, recorded by a store security camera, the police concluded that Harlins intended to pay for the beverage with money in hand.
-The videotape showed that Du had grabbed Harlins by her sweater and snatched her backpack.
-Harlins then struck Du with her fist twice, knocking Du to the ground.
-After Harlins backed away, Du threw a stool at her.

-Harlins then tried to flee the scene, but Du reached under the counter, retrieved a revolver, and fired at her from behind at a distance of about 3 ft.
-The gunshot struck Harlins in the back of the head, killing her instantly.
-Du's husband, Billy Heung Ki Du, heard the gunshot and rushed into the store.
-After speaking to his wife, who asked where Harlins was before fainting, he dialed 9-1-1 to report an attempted holdup.
+Based in part to their analysis of the store’s overhead security camera's videotape, LAPD investigators determined that Harlins showed no intent to steal and approached the counter with money in hand.
+The videotape captured Soon Ja Du grabbing Harlins by her sweater, pulling her into the counter, seizing her backpack.
+A struggle ensued and Harlins struck Du, knocking Du back, releasing Harlins' sweater.
+After Harlins backed away, Du hurled a stool at her.
+Harlins is seen retrieving the orange juice bottle off the ground and placing it on the counter with Du knocking it away.
+Harlins remained in front of the counter for several seconds, then turned to leave.
+Du reached under the counter, withdrew a .38-caliber revolver from its holster, and fired a single shot from a distance of approximately 3 ft.
+The bullet struck Harlins in the back of the head, killing her instantly.
+The publicly released footage ended shortly thereafter.
+According to police statements, Du's husband Billy heard gunfire and rushed into the store to find Harlins dead on the floor.
+Du fainted and her husband dialed 9-1-1 to report an attempted robbery.